Contact Details: Head Office

 The African Centre also serves as an educational channel by

-introducing the human rights NGOs, particularly the new ones, to a
+introducing the human rights NGOs, particularly the new ones,

-international human rights instruments, management of human rights
+the international human rights instruments, management of

-primary to higher levels.
+from the primary to higher levels.

 Also of concern and interest to the Centre are gender issues, in